The Interstitial Lung Disease and Pulmonary Vasculitis Fellowship includes 12 months of clinical training.

 During the fellowship, opportunities are available for fellows to teach residents and medical students.

-While in this fellowship, you are expected to attend a variety of required educational conferences provided by the Division of Pulmonary and Critical Care Medicine.
+You are expected to attend a variety of required educational conferences provided by the Division of Pulmonary and Critical Care Medicine, and you have opportunities to present at national or international conferences.

 - Patient care